TradeIdeasPhilip/javascript-speed/README.md

 All user interaction is done through the console.
 It's only aimed at programmers.

+`function timeIt(iterationCount: number)` will run each test the requested number of times and will return a map from the test name to the execution time in milliseconds.
-Look for "timeIt" in the examples above.
+Note that the output format has changed slightly since i used `timeIt()` in some of the examples above.
-These are exact copies of what I typed into the console and JavaScript's responses.
+Originally this returned an array of times without any names.

-**New:** `timeGroups()` will call `timeIt()` and will display the result on the web page in a table.
+`timeGroups(iterationsPerGroup: number, groupCount: number)` will call `timeIt()` multiple times in a row and will display the results in a table.
+I used a groupCount of 10 in all of the examples in this document.

-I am currently investigating the way code seems to run faster over time.
+I used `function tableToMarkdown(element: Element): string` to convert the HTML tables into a markdown for this document.

+All three of these functions are exported to the global namespace, a.k.a. the window object.

 ## Colophon